 For ground use, you’ll probably want to start using the pad attachment straps included with the quilt when temperatures dip below 40 or 50 degrees.
-The Revelation 20 comes with two pad attachment straps, a straight strap and a loop strap that is used to lock the quilt to pad and helps to prevent you from rolling off it at night.
+The Revelation 20 comes with two pad attachment straps, a straight strap, and a loop strap that is used to lock the quilt to the pad and helps to prevent you from rolling off it at night.
 The straps can be used with inflatable, self-inflating, or foam pads depending on your preference.

-The loop strap is designed to go around the sleeping pad, and keeps the whole system in place when climbing into the quilt.
+The loop strap is designed to go around the sleeping pad and keeps the whole system in place when climbing into the quilt.
 I prefer this attachment to be on the lower pair of clips, which secures the quilt at about the waist level.
 The fit of the quilt is adjusted by moving the clips in or out on the sleeping pad: move the clips inwards a couple of inches for a closer and warmer fit; slide them towards the edge for more room or to sleep a little cooler.
 You may also clip only one side of the loop strap if you want to drape the quilt over your body more like a blanket, which makes for maximum roominess and easy entry and exit from the quilt (see the instructional video above).

 The straps fasten with a rectangular wafer-style clip.
 The clip locks positively into place and snaps in readily, and the low profile of the clip’s tongue keeps it from snagging or being accidentally pressed.
 Unclipping the strap took a bit of practice—especially in the dark—because its low profile means you have to push the clip down in exactly the right place to release it.
 Reattaching the straps by feel was easier to do than unclipping, and they clicked back into place easily.